apache/incubator-streampark/README.md

 ## 💋 Our users

-Various companies and organizations use StreamPark for research, production and commercial products.
+Various companies and organizations use Apache StreamPark™ for research, production and commercial products.
 Are you using this project?
 [Welcome to add your company](https://github.com/apache/incubator-streampark/issues/163)!

 ![Our users](https://streampark.apache.org/image/users.png)